 Individual practice – no schedule

 Periodically the schedule is put aside, to allow for adjustments that suit the individual needs of residents.
-Currently, the community alternates between two weeks of scheduled period, followed by two weeks of unscheduled period during which there are no group activities.
+Currently, the community alternates between two weeks of scheduled period, followed by two weeks of unscheduled period during which the schedule is put aside and there are no group activities.

 Exemptions to the above are possible, if justifiable under one of the following scenarios: